-With more and more technology at our fingers tips, salespeople can often forget the art of the cold call.
+With more and more technology at our fingers tips, salespeople can often forget the art of cold calling.
 With our generation preferring iPhone, Chat, and video meetings over simple eye contact, we know that times have changed.
 But all good salespeople know that building relationships is the key to doing well in sales.
 And even though times have changed, relationships are still build with two people having an actual conversation.
 And believe it or not, people use to do that on the good old telephone.

 Because we are spending our days online, engaged in digital strategies and new forms of communications, we forget that people still use phones, for actual conversations.
 Every business and customer that you are trying to connect with still has a phone, one that you can call.